-The IASB has issued certain new and revised IFRSs that are first effective or available for early adoption for the current accounting period of the Group.
-Note 2(c) provides information on any changes in accounting policies resulting from initial application of these developments to the extent that they are relevant to the Group for the current and prior accounting periods reflected in these financial statements.
+The IASB has issued certain amendments to IFRSs that are first effective or available for early adoption for the current accounting period of the Group.
+Note 2(c) provides information on any changes in accounting policies resulting from initial application of these developments to the extent that they are relevant to the Group for the current accounting period reflected in these financial statements.